 I spend much of the week speaking with suppliers about their solutions, and as you can imagine in almost every conversation the subject of the channel comes up.
 I’m surprised how little manufacturers understand about the channel and how to properly leverage the channel.
 So the first question is: Are you leverageable?
+There are two sides to this equation: One side is how suppliers create an environment that allows you to be leveraged.
+That’ll be the subject of a later entry.
+Today, let’s focus on the part you can control: your organization.
+So what does being leverageable mean?
+It means that the supplier doesn’t have to hire additional sales and engineering people since it can count on you to carry that ball for them.

 Being leverageable does not necessarily mean that you will go out and prospect for the supplier.
 Candidly, I think this is their job; they have the name brand, they have the marketing budget and they have the responsibility to generate the initial interest in the solution.
 Generating interest doesn’t require a large staff; it requires the properly focused use of marketing dollars.
 The people-intensive part of the process happens after the initial interest is captured, and that’s where the channel comes in.